This page aims to compare Diesel with various other crates that allow to connect to relational databases.

 IN

-- Any possible query that might want to add a condition depending on a Rust side condition
+- Any possible query that might want to add a condition depending on a Rust-side condition

-In the opinion of the author of this document these cases are not that uncommon in real world applications.
-By not using the static query checking in these cases you essentially lose all benefits of sqlx
+In the opinion of the author of this document these cases are not

-there and fall back to the same level of functionality offered by tokio-postgres
+there and fall back to the same level of functionality

 , mysql

-and rusqlite
+and

 diesel

-allows you to check any query expressible by the built-in DSL or any DSL/your own extension.
-This includes most dynamic queries, as long as at least the FROM
+built-in DSL or any DSL/your own extension.
+This includes most dynamic

-query of your query is known at compile time.
-At the time of writing the built-in diesel
+is known at compile time.
+At the time of writing the built-in

-DSL covers almost all common SQL supported by any of the supported backend, including many database specific types/operations/functions.
-There are SQL constructs that are currently unsupported by diesel.
-This includes:
+DSL covers almost all common SQL supported by any of

 - Common table expressions